QLIC-meets/QLIC-meets.github.io/season4/README.md

 ## About

 QLIC-meets is an initiative to facilitate further collaboration and learning within the two quantum information groups in Brussels: QuIC and LIQ.
-It has now been extended to include the following segments.
+It has now been extended to include the following.